railwayapp/docs/src/pages/deploy/config-as-code.md

 `railway.json` file.
 Everything in the build and deploy sections of the service settings page can be specified in this configuration file.

-When a new deploy is triggered, Railway will look for any config files in your code and combine these values with the settings from the dashboard.
+When a new deployment is triggered, Railway will look for any config files in your code and combine these values with the settings from the dashboard.
 The resulting build and deploy config will be used **only for the current deploy**.
 The settings in the dashboard will not be updated with the settings defined in